-The book is now out of print but we have a limited number of copies available for purchase via paypal.
-You may also download the book as an eBook.
+The book is now only available as may also download the book as a PDF eBook.

 “Why are we so unhappy in our work and our jobs?”

 That is the question to which Karger and Aldrine offer answers, to include the early-inculcated western fascination with money, making our work not an end, but a means to an end – more money and the stuff it can buy.
 “In America,” Karger observes, “we talk of ‘growing up to be what you want to be,’ but what we really mean is ‘growing up to have what you want to have.’
 Having, not being, is the American Dream, and work is the cost of our ticket.”

 Because money, not happiness, is the goal of work for most employees in the American workplace, it is hardly surprising that most jobs have not been designed to bring meaning and joy but are designed with efficiency as the sole goal.
 Via the scientific method, division of labor, the time clock and the computer, work has been sliced into smaller functions, each performed in less time, each seemingly having little relationship to the whole.

 Our “mistaken belief that more money will make us happier and that more will one day become enough has kept most workers in harness in meaningless, repetitive jobs,” say Karger and Aldrine, even in the face of “overwhelming evidence shows that beyond the basic needs of food, shelter, clothing, and education -- money and happiness are disconnected.”